teaching-it/Peano/23-24/5E/10_VPN/01_VPN_site-to-site/README.md

 ### IKE Protocol

 IKE (Internet Key Exchange) is a protocol used to set up security associations for IPSec.
 These security associations establish shared session secrets from which keys are derived for encryption of tunneled data.
-IKE is also used to authenticate the two IPSec peers.
+IKE is also used to authenticate the two IPSec peers. **It operates as an implementation of the ISAKMP** (Internet Security Association and Key Management Protocol) framework, specifically designed to handle key negotiation and security management for IPSec.

 ### Internet Security Association and Key Management Protocol (ISAKMP)

-Is used for negotiating, establishing, modification and deletion of SAs and related parameters.
-It defines the procedures and packet formats for peer authentication creation and management of SAs and techniques for key generation.
+ISAKMP is used for negotiating, establishing, modification, and deletion of SAs and related parameters.
+It defines the procedures and packet formats for peer authentication, creation and management of SAs, and techniques for key generation. **IKE, as an implementation of the ISAKMP framework**, specifically focuses on these aspects within the context of IPSec.

 ### Peers